thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 If you give them no choice, make one of your Burdens **too heavy to bear**.

-# player moves
+# party care moves

-## zoom out
+These moves codify a set of safety tools into the game procedures.

+## take a step back

-When any Player decides to **zoom out**, stop the game immediately to provide listening and support.
+When any Player decides to **take a step back**, stop the game immediately to provide listening and support.

-When you need a moment to react to what's happening in the game, tell the other Players you are **zooming out**.
+When you need a moment to react to what's happening in the game, tell the other Players you are **taking a step back**.

-Inform the rest of the tanle of your need and engage any tools you need to accommodate them.
+Inform the rest of the table of your need and engage any tools you need to accommodate them.

 ## “do we want to?”

-When you’re not sure everyone is on board with the chosen course of action you chose, **zoom out** and ask: **"Do we want to?"** to express that you’d like everyone to buy in.
+When you’re not sure everyone is on board with the chosen course of action you chose, **take a step back** and ask: **"Do we want to?"** to express that you’d like everyone to buy in.

 ## “Where to next?”

-If you feel the adventure came to a standstill or that you are stuck, **zoom out** and ask “Where to next?” to discuss what to do to move the adventure forward.
+If you feel the adventure came to a standstill or that you are stuck, **take a step back** and ask “Where to next?” to discuss what to do to move the adventure forward.

 ## “What do you think?”

 Sometimes we need a bit of extra time to think, focus or express ourselves.
-If someone seems quieter or seems to be speaking less, **zoom out** and ask “What do you think?” to check how they are feeling.
+If someone seems quieter or seems to be speaking less, **take a step back** and ask “What do you think?” to check how they are feeling.

 ## “hold on.”

-When you need a break for some water and self-care, or because something happened that is making someone uncomfortable, or because you want to look back at something from earlier, **zoom out** and say “Hold on.”
+When you need a break for some water and self-care, or because something happened that is making someone uncomfortable, or because you want to look back at something from earlier, **take a step back** and say “Hold on.”

 ## “no.”

 You shouldn’t do something you don’t want to.
-If you feel you need to change something to fit your needs or to have agency over your character or the world around you, say “No", then **zoom out**.
+If you feel you need to change something to fit your needs or to have agency over your character or the world around you, say “No", then **take a step back**.

 ## step away

 The base assumption is that the game is being productive and that issues and problems can be navigated safely through conversation.
 If that’s not the case you can leave at any moment.

-When any player chooses to step away, **zoom out** to talk about it.
+When any player chooses to step away, **take a step back** to talk about it.